<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 • 0-30 days overdue: polite email reminders

-• 31-60 days overdue: payment plan offered via email or phone call
+• 31-60 days overdue: payment plan provided via email or phone call

-Some common occasions when payment installment plans could be useful are:
+Some common occasions when payment instalment plans could be helpful are:

 • When an invoice is for a large sum of money